Skip to main content

 caution

-If you wipe out the pipeline folder (where job files and destination state are saved) you will not be able to restart from the last failed batch.
-However, it is fairly easy to backup and restore the pipeline directory, see details below.
+If you wipe out the pipeline folder (where job files and destination state are saved), you will not be able to restart from the last failed batch.
+However, it is fairly easy to back up and restore the pipeline directory, see details below.

 Increase or decrease loading parallelismโ€‹

 Calls to the destination function by default will be executed on multiple threads, so you need to make sure you are not using any non-thread-safe nonlocal or global variables from outside your destination function.
-If you need to have all calls be executed from the same thread, you can set the workers config variable of the load step to 1.
+If you need to have all calls executed from the same thread, you can set the workers config variable of the load step to 1.

 tip

-For performance reasons, we recommend keeping the multithreaded approach and making sure that you, for example, are using threadsafe connection pools to a remote database or queue.
+For performance reasons, we recommend keeping the multithreaded approach and making sure that you, for example, are using thread-safe connection pools to a remote database or queue.

 Write dispositionโ€‹

-@dlt.destination will forward all normalized DataItems encountered during a pipeline run to the custom destination function, so there is no notion of "write dispositions".
+@dlt.destination will forward all normalized DataItems encountered during a pipeline run to the custom destination function, so there is no notion of "write dispositions."

 Staging supportโ€‹